openstack/nova/doc/source/user/vendordata.rst

 ways.
 For authentication keypairs, the keypairs functionality of the Nova APIs can be used to upload a key and then specify that key during the Nova boot API request.
-For less structured data, a small opaque blob of data may be passed via the user-data feature of the Nova API.
+For less structured data, a small opaque blob of data may be passed via the :doc:`user data </user/user-data>` feature of the Nova API.
 Examples of such unstructured data would be the puppet role that the instance should use, or the HTTP address of a server to fetch post-boot configuration information from.

 Nova provided data
 ------------------